boutroslab/HTSvis/README.md

 HTSvis can be deployed on local servers using shiny server.
 In brief, the GitHub reposiroty has the downloaded and the inst/appdir folder has to be copied to a designated folder on the shiny server.
-The detailled procedure depends on the local server.Further instructions can be found in the shiny server administrator's guide: http://docs.rstudio.com/shiny-server/
+The detailled procedure depends on the local server.
+Further instructions can be found in the shiny server administrator's guide: http://docs.rstudio.com/shiny-server/

 ## Contact
 #### Christian Scheeder c.scheeder@dkfz.de